ahmetsenturk/masters-thesis/content/evaluation.typ

 #TODO[
   Summarize the most interesting results of your evaluation (without interpretation).
 Additional results can be put into the appendix.
 ]
+We will present the results of the user study in two subsections: (i) quantitative results, and (ii) qualitative results.

 === Quantitative Results
-Table 1 summarises the Likert-scale findings.
+@evaluation_graph summarises the Likert-scale findings.
 Students rated alignment with their chosen preferences and overall satisfaction at a solid M = 4.0, confirming that the personalised version was perceived as both relevant and useful.
 Coverage of the three preference dimensions was judged adequate (M = 3.7), but ease of understanding the settings lagged behind (M = 3.4).

-#figure(caption: "Likert-scale Results")[
+#figure(caption: "Likert-scale Results.")[
-#table(
-  columns: 3,
-  table.header(
-    [Question],
-    [Mean],
-    [Standard Deviation],
-  ),
-  [2],
-  [3.7],
-  [XXX],
-  [4],
-  [3.4],
-  [XXX],
-  [5],
-  [4.0],
-  [XXX],
-  [6],
-  [4.0],
-  [XXX],

-)
+  #image("../figures/likert_graph.png", width: 100%)
-]
+] <evaluation_graph>

 Log data reinforce this impression: the time to complete the preference setup was observed to be higher than expected (expexted 1 minute, average > 4 minutes).

 === Qualitative Results
 Qualitative results discuss the results of the open-ended questions.
-Considering the small number of interviewees, the answers manually analysed.
+Considering the small number of interviewees, the answers manually analyzed.
 The results complement the quantitative results and yield themes that align with the numeric trends:
 \
 #text("Adjustability was beyond expectations.", weight: "bold") Five of seven participants mentioned that they were expecting to setup less than what's currently provided—e.g., #text("“...wasn't expecting much control”", style: "italic") (P5).
 \
-#text("Terminology confusion.", weight: "bold") Five of seven participants struggled with at least one label—most often alternative—e.g., #text("“Alternative wasn't too clear, I would need to try it a bit to understand what it means.”", style: "italic") (P2), #text("“The dimensions were unclear by name, still not sure what some of them actually means, and how different they are in action”", style: "italic") (P7).
+#text("Terminology confusion.", weight: "bold") Five of seven participants struggled with at least one label—most often alternative—e.g., #text("“Alternative wasn't too clear, I would need to try it a bit to understand what it means.”", style: "italic") (P2), #text("“The dimensions were unclear by name, still not sure what some of them actually mean, and how different they are in action”", style: "italic") (P7).

 == Findings